vk2diy/adxi/README.md

  - Forked, general cleanup and migrated to [platformio](https://github.com/platformio/platformio-core).
    - Previously Arduino IDE builds were the norm
    - Apparently the files had apparently not been opened since KiCad v4 ...
 KiCad is now at v8.0.4
+ - Outstanding issues
+   - KiCad has altered its library management so much that the old files will not import directly to v8.0.4
+   - KiCad has improved its internal libraries so that external libraries for many parts are no longer required
+   - KiCad has integrated the historic DigiKey library
+   - PCB fixes have not been integrated by the original author
+   - The original layout used fills which are no longer supported by modern KiCad
+ - Conclusion
+   - Given the simple nature of the schematic it is better at this point to redraw the schematic and redo the layout, removing all previous KiCad 4 era files

 ### 2023-07-14